What I Wish I Knew: 11 Simple Ways to Make Money Fast in Fae Farm

 8. Invest in Potions

 Although there’s very little magic in the first 3 chapters of Fae Farm you can still buy a few potions.
+The one you’ll want to stock up on is the Small Gone Potion.

 This potion turns you invisible so you can spend more time mining and less time attacking enemies.
 But be warned, if you accidentally attack an enemy the invisibility will stop.
+Get your potions from Vera in East Town.

 9. Expand Your Farm